WFCD/warframe-items/README.md

 const Items = require('warframe-items')
 const items = new Items(options, ...items)
 ```
 In this example, `items` is an Array with all items.
-You can force it to fetch
-new data based on your options with `await items.update()`.
 The `...items` param
 allows you to add your own items before our gathered ones.

 <br>